cloudmesh/classes/_sources/lesson/contrib/contributing.rst.txt

 future version we will remove the rst file and only have the md file in the directory.

+.. _e-contrib:

 Exercise
 --------

-To do this assignment you need to learn about making small changes nd how to document them with gitchangelog:
+To do this assignment you need to learn about making small changes nd how to document them with `gitchangelog`:

 * if you fix a spelling error: your commit message must "chg:dev: corrected spelling error"